genexuslabs/GeneXusJenkinsIntegration/GXServer-JenkinsSetup/README.md

 ### 3. Install
 You are ready to execute the installation script.
 Powershell is need to execute it.
 1. Open "Windows Powershell" command-line.
-2. Go to the directory where you have your scripts; e.g.:
+2. Go to the directory where you have your scripts; For reference, lets say the scripts are located at `c:\GXJenkinsXIntegration`.

+ e.g.:
 ```
 PS C:\Users\me> cd c:\GXJenkinsXIntegration\GXServer-JenkinsSetup
 ```